froala/django-froala-editor/README.rst

     url(r'^froala_editor/', include('froala_editor.urls')),

-Skip this if you don't want image upload inside WYSIWYG editor.
+Skip this url inclusion if you don't want image upload inside WYSIWYG editor.
 Images from URLs can still be embedded.

 Usage
 ==============